 Worked Nutshells - Day's Knob Site

-This is an interesting but apparently unrecognized artifact form.
-Nutshells often appear deeply buried in context with lithic artifacts, and these were initially dismissed as likely having been buried by animals, but sometimes this hard material has the definite appearance of having been human-worked.
+This is an interesting but apparently unrecognized and problematic artifact form.
+Nutshells often appear buried in context with lithic artifacts, and these were initially dismissed as having been deposited by animals, but sometimes this hard material has the definite appearance of having been human-worked.
+The objects shown below eroded from the bank above the spring that served as the site's water supply, a particularly artifact-rich location.

-Above, a sandstone, in the common diamond-shaped (or kite-shaped) form and incorporating the characteristic simple zoo-anthropomorphic imagery, is tightly wedged into a nutshell (acorn?) obviously trimmed for the purpose.
+Above, a sandstone, in the common diamond-shaped (or kite-shaped) form and incorporating the characteristic simple zoo-anthropomorphic imagery, is tightly wedged into a nutshell (acorn?) apparently trimmed for the purpose.

 Another figure like the one above, although less striking.

 This one incorporates a snail shell rather than a stone.
-It could be dismissed as a natural occurance except that the edges of the hole are not cut in the manner of rodent gnawing, and if the snail had just happened to crawl into the hole and die, it seems quite unlikely that after decomposition of the soft tissue the shell would have remained tightly wedged into the nut.
+One might dismiss this as a natural occurrence, but if the snail had just happened to crawl into the hole and die, it seems improbable that after decomposition of soft tissue the shell would have remained so tightly wedged into the nut.
+(All a bit speculative, of course...)

 Top of Page